-The Government of Cameroon through the Institute of Agricultural Research for Development (IRAD) and The Netherland Organization for the Advancement of Science (NWO) financed this study through its Program on biodiversity of disturbed ecosystems.
-Mr Ambassa-kiki Leopold, senior soil scientist, English-proofed one version of the manuscript.
+The Government of Cameroon through the Institute of Agricultural Research for Development (IRAD) and The Netherland Organization for the Advancement of Science

+(NWO) financed this study through its Program on biodiversity of disturbed ecosystems.
+Mr Ambassa-kiki Leopold, senior soil scientist, Dr Ngome Ajebeson Francis and Ingénieur Awana Onguene Patrick, english-proofed one version of the manuscript.
 Numerous rural women and field guides provided field assistance.
-Two anonymous reviewers are acknowledged.
+All are acknowledged as well as anonymous reviewers.